NICALab/prizm-public/README.md

 # prizm-public

 PRIZM is a napari-based toolkit for zebrafish cardiac analysis.
-This codebase focuses on the currently exposed GUI tools and matching command-line interfaces for:

-- PRIZM Batch Segmentation
-- PRIZM MoA 2-Stage Prediction
-- PRIZM MiniPanel Heatmap/LDA

 Name guide for new users: